Company Registration in Rwanda

 • Notarized resolution from the authorized agency authorizing the opening of a branch.

-• Passport copies and address of the shareholders, directors and beneficial owners
+• Passport copies and address of the shareholders, directors, and beneficial owners

-• List of directors residing in Rwanda (at least One)
+• List of directors residing in Rwanda (at least one)

-Step 3: Register Your Company with RDB and RRA
+Step 4: Register Your Company with the Rwanda Revenue Authority

-After opening a company in Rwanda, you must also register for taxes with the Rwanda Revenue Authority (RRA) to facilitate tax payments and business transactions.
+After opening a company in Rwanda, you must register for taxes with the Rwanda Revenue Authority (RRA) to facilitate tax payments and business transactions.

-Step 4: Obtain Necessary Permits and Licenses
+Step 5: Obtain Necessary Permits and Licenses

 After completing all the necessary processes for company registration in Rwanda, depending on the nature of your business, you may need to seek extra permits and licenses from the relevant authorities.

-Step 5: Open a Bank Account
+Step 6: Open a Bank Account

 To perform business activities, you must open a bank account for your company.
 Currently, there are 16 commercial banks from which to choose.